krosa/kyladelrosario/README.md

-# krosa.github.io
+# kyladelrosario.com

-My site and attempt at using Jekyll.
+kyladelrosario.com is my blog about technical writing, UX design, and other topics I find interesting.